 The Takeda Development and License Agreement has a total transaction price of \$29.8 million, consisting of (1) the \$30.0 million upfront payment, (2) a \$10.0 million development milestone payment which was achieved in the first quarter of 2020, (3) minus \$10.2 million in expected co-share payments payable to Takeda during Early Stage Development.
 In July 2019, we exercised our co-development option and the agreed upon collaboration budget was increased to cover additional research and development activities whereby both parties will continue to cost share.
-If we continue our option to co-develop, we will be eligible to receive up to an additional \$307.5 million in milestone payments upon the achievement of certain sales milestone events.
-If we do not continue to exercise our co-development option, we may receive up to an additional \$162.5 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$175.0 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$175.0 million in milestone payments upon the achievement of certain sales milestone events.
+If we continue our option to co-develop, we will be eligible to receive up to an additional \$307.5 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$325.0 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$162.5 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$162.5 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$162.5 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$162.5 million in milestone payments upon the achievement of certain sales milestone events.
 We will also be entitled to receive tiered royalties, subject to certain reductions, as percentages of annual aggregate net sales, if any, of Licensed Products.
 The royalty percentages would range from low double-digits to low twenties if we continue to exercise our option to co-develop, and from high-single digits to low teens if we do not continue to exercise our option to co-develop.